-To date, the CRF has funded and committed more than $55 million to cystinosis research and has awarded 190 research studies and fellowships in 12 countries.
-CRF-funded researchers have published more than 82 articles in prestigious, top-rated journals.
+To date, the CRF has funded and committed over $68 million to cystinosis research and has awarded 228 research studies and fellowships in 12 countries.
+CRF-funded researchers have published 108 articles in prestigious, top-rated journals.
 Those articles, available to everyone in the world, have added to the understanding of the pathogenesis of cystinosis.

 We have reached important CRF milestones in research developments and significant advancements in the treatment of cystinosis.

 CRF began funding Dr. Stéphanie Cherqui at UC San Diego in 2007.
 We believed that the stem cell and gene therapy work that she was researching and focused on could be the cure for cystinosis.
 To date, CRF has issued over $6.1 million in grants for Dr. Cherqui’s work.
 Since that time, the seed money CRF provided has been leveraged by other funding agencies including CIRM (California Institute of Regenerative Medicine) and the NIH (National Institutes of Health).
 Although it was not an easy road to FDA approval, Dr. Cherqui remained committed to her work and in 2018, the FDA approved a clinical trial to test the stem cell treatment in six adult patients with cystinosis.